Coronal hole

 When observed in extreme ultraviolet, coronal holes appear as relatively dark patches in the Sun's corona.
 Here, there is a big coronal hole in the northern hemisphere.

-A coronal hole is a region of the Sun's corona that appears dark in extreme-ultraviolet (EUV) and soft-X-ray images because its plasma is cooler and more rarefied than the surrounding corona.
-Despite its name, a coronal hole is not an actual physical hole or void in the Sun's corona.
-The darkness reveals open magnetic field lines that guide plasma directly into interplanetary space, producing the fast component of the solar wind.
+Coronal holes are regions of the Sun's corona that emit low levels of ultraviolet and X-ray radiation compared to their surroundings.
 They are composed of relatively cool and tenuous plasma permeated by magnetic fields that are open to interplanetary space.
+Compared to the corona's usual closed magnetic field that arches between regions of opposite magnetic polarity, the open magnetic field of a coronal hole allows solar wind to escape into space at a much quicker rate.
 This results in decreased temperature and density of the plasma at the site of a coronal hole, as well as an increased speed in the average solar wind measured in interplanetary space.

-Coronal holes were first identified unambiguously in soft-X-ray images from the 1973 Skylab mission, although eclipse photographs had hinted at polar dark regions earlier in the twentieth century.
-Routine mapping now combines full-disk EUV imagers with ground-based synoptic magnetographs to track hole evolution and feed space-weather forecasts.

-Streams of fast solar wind originating from coronal holes can interact with slow solar wind streams to produce corotating interaction regions (CIRs).
+Streams of fast solar wind originating from coronal holes can interact with slow solar wind streams to produce corotating interaction regions.
 These regions can interact with Earth's magnetosphere to produce geomagnetic storms of minor to moderate intensity.
 During solar minima, CIRs are the main cause of geomagnetic storms.

 History

 When the Sun's disk is obscured during a total solar eclipse or by a coronagraph (pictured), coronal structures not otherwise visible can be observed above the limb.

-Early observations of coronal holes date back to total solar eclipses between 1901 and 1954, when astronomers noticed polar darkenings adjacent to bright helmet streamers.
-These dim regions were later identified as magnetically open areas through detailed analysis.
-The first quantitative observations of coronal holes were made by Max Waldmeier in 1956 and 1957, who used coronagraphic images of the green emission line at 5303 Å to identify these features.
+Coronal holes were first observed during total solar eclipses.
+They appeared as dark regions surrounded by much brighter helmet streamers above the Sun's limb.

-During the 1960s, coronal holes became visible in X-ray images captured by sounding rockets and in radio wavelength observations from the Sydney Chris Cross radio telescope.
-However, their nature remained unclear at the time.
-The true understanding of coronal holes emerged in the 1970s when X-ray telescopes aboard the Skylab mission operated above Earth's atmosphere, revealing detailed coronal structure.
+In the 1960s, coronal holes appeared in X-ray images taken by sounding rockets and in observations at radio wavelengths by the Sydney Chris Cross radio telescope.
+At the time, what they were was unclear.
+Their true nature was recognized in the 1970s, when X-ray telescopes in the Skylab mission were flown above the Earth's atmosphere to reveal the structure of the corona.

-The advent of continuous extreme ultraviolet coverage from SOHO/EIT and SDO/AIA enabled automated detection of coronal holes and systematic analysis of their area, latitude, and magnetic flux throughout Solar cycles 23–25 (1996–2019).